doctorfree/MusicPlayerPlus/README.md

-The entire full tilt boogie initialization, for those with both Bandcamp and Soundcloud accounts with songs and albums in a collection or liked, and who wish to apply thorough, reliable, complete, and accurate metadata, might go something like:
+The entire full tilt boogie initialization, for those with both Bandcamp and Soundcloud accounts with songs and albums in a collection or liked, and who wish to apply thorough, reliable, complete, and accurate metadata:

 ```
+# This is the only required setup step
 mppinit

+# For Bandcamp and Soundcloud users, a convenient way to download
 mppinit bandcamp
 mppinit soundcloud

+# Beets library import can take hours
 mppinit import

-# One of the acoustic analyses supported by MusicPlayerPlus
-mppinit -a metadata # AcousticBrainz analysis is faster but flawed
+# Additional metadata including Blissify "song similarity" database
-mppinit -b metadata # Blissify analysis is faster but no Beets support
+mppinit -b metadata

-mppinit -e metadata # Essentia analysis is thorough but may take days
+# Perform analysis and extraction of acoustic metadata with Essentia
+# This background process can take hours or even days for a large library
+mpplus -X all
 ```

 ## Installation